List of Death Note characters: Antony Skomal

-Skomal is the criminal who murdered Light's mother.
+Antony Skomal is the criminal who murdered Light's mother.
 He is a felon who managed to be acquitted of all his crimes (including the one of Light's mother murder) using his wealth and power, Skomal's multiple crimes without conviction lead to the media nicknaming him "the Teflon Criminal".
 When Light discovers the Death Note, feeling enraged by the lack of punishment for his mother's murderer, he kills Skomal by making him impale himself on a steak knife during a dinner out.

 Kenny Doyle

-He is a bully from Light's high school and his first victim.
-When Ryuk first appears to Light, Kenny and his buddy are roughing up another student outside the classroom.
+Kenny Doyle is a bully from Light's high school and his first victim.
+When Ryuk first appears to Light, Kenny and his friend are roughing up another student outside the classroom.
 Ryuk convinces Light to take action by writing down Doyle's name and his manner of death.
 Light specifies "decapitation", and a series of events lead to a truck swerving in the road, causing a ladder to slide off the truck and striking Doyle's head with enough force to sever it from his body.

+Mia Sutton

+Mia Sutton is Light's classmate and girlfriend, who assists him in his worldwide massacre of criminals as the god-like vigilante: Kira, eventually seeking to kill those who seek to stop them and becoming dangerously obsessed with the book's power, secretly working with Ryuk to supplant Light as the primary Kira.
+In an interview with io9, director Adam Wingard revealed that rather than being an adaptation of the manga character Misa Amane as originally reported, Sutton was in-fact based on the sociopathic qualities of Light Yagami, with Light Turner having been based on the sympathetic amnesiac Light.